manticoresoftware/manticoresearch-php/docs/indexclass.md

    ]
 ]);
 ```
-Returns an array response of:
+Returns an array response with:

-- errors - stating whenever an error occured
+- errors - stating whether an error occurred
 - items - response status for each document.